MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customer-card-addin.md

 - Users of the Customer Card Add-in need to be [added as users](pm-permissions.md) in Customer Insights.
 - [Configured search and filter capabilities](pm-manage-search.md) in Customer Insights.
 - Demographic control: Demographic fields, such as age or genders are available in the unified customer profile.
-- Enrichment control: Requires [enrichments](enrichment-hub.md) applied to customer profiles in Customer Insights.
+- Enrichment control: Requires active [enrichments](enrichment-hub.md) applied to customer profiles.
 - Intelligence control: Requires data in Customer Insights generated using Azure Machine Learning ([Predictions](predictions.md) or [Custom Models](custom-models.md))
 - Measure control: Requires [configured measures](pm-measures.md) in Customer Insights.
 - Timeline control: Requires [configured activities](pm-activities.md) in Customer Insights.
-This control is not providing the same functionality as the real timeline control of Dynamics 365.
+This control doesn't provide the same functionality as the timeline control of Dynamics 365 model-driven apps.

 ## Install the Customer Card Add-in